DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ### Subject eligibility

 The international relocation payment (IRP) has been limited to languages and physics because non-UK teachers play an important part in teaching these priority subjects.
-The Department for Education is piloting the IRP to encourage more non-UK teachers and trainees to bring their skills, experience and potential to English schools.
+The Department for Education is piloting the IRP to encourage more non-UK teachers and trainees in these subjects to bring their skills, experience and potential to English schools.

 ### Payment